orenmel/context2vec/README.md

 ### Lexical Substitution

-The code for the lexical substitution evaluation is included in a separate repository - see [[here]](http://u.cs.biu.ac.il/~nlp/resources/downloads/context2vec/).
+The code for the lexical substitution evaluation is included in a separate repository [[here]](https://github.com/orenmel/lexsub).

 ## Known issues